dpintof/SPX_Options_ANN/README.md

 INSTRUCTIONS ARE OUTDATED AND WILL BE REVISED AT THE END OF THE PROJECT.
+Files with "SO" in the name are for StackOverflow questions.

 # SPX_Options_ANN
 Public repository for the code related to my Master's thesis.
 My e-mail is: dpintof@disroot.org